Silent Hill 2: Reception

 The graphics and atmosphere of Silent Hill 2 were praised by reviewers, who highlighted the smooth transitions from computer-generated (CG) to in-game cutscenes and the sense of claustrophobia caused by the fog.
 On the other hand, Thompson felt that the grainy image effects and dense fog hid the details of the environment, while Fielder wrote that the exterior environments "rarely push the PlayStation 2's graphical capabilities".
 Character animation was considered realistic by reviewers, though James' animation in the CG sometimes appeared "marionette"-like, according to Perry.
 The voice acting garnered mixed responses from reviewers divided over whether it was well done with an improved script, or hampered by the script.
 Reviewers enjoyed the monster designs, although some found the monsters less frightening due to the abundance of ammunition, and being easily avoided.
 Reviewers found the camera, though improved, still difficult when battling monsters which hung from the ceiling—concerns echoed by reviewers of the PC version.
 The soundtrack and sound effects were considered by reviewers to be effective in creating suspense, though Thompson considered them sometimes "a bit forced and contrived".
-The puzzles were generally seen as not overly challenging by reviewers, though Thompson found them generally easy and GameSpy's David Hodgeson wrote that they were sometimes illogical.
+The puzzles were generally seen as not overly challenging by reviewers, though Thompson found them generally easy and GameSpys David Hodgeson wrote that they were sometimes illogical.
 Less well-received was the combat, criticized for its lack of challenge and easily defeated monsters and bosses.

 Reactions to the Xbox port were also positive.
 Reviewers have written that the PlayStation 2 and Xbox versions were mostly similar, except for the Born from a Wish side-scenario found in the Xbox version.
 Eurogamers Kristan Reed called Born from a Wish "more like a demo than anything", while Fielder described it as "a commendable extra".
 Both felt that it could be completed in around an hour and did not add much to the game.
 The PC port, in contrast, received mixed reactions.
 Allen Rausch of GameSpy considered the PC port overall to be "[a] fantastic translation of Konami's stylish and scary survival-horror game".
 IGNs Ivan Sulic advised against playing the game with the keyboard, and rated the game "great".
 Conversely, Ron Dulin, another reviewer for GameSpot, wrote: "Not even the game's foggy atmosphere is thick enough to hide Silent Hill 2s problems".
 Next Generation reviewed the Xbox version of the game, rating it four stars out of five, and stated that "exactly the same disturbing yet wildly enjoyable game as it was on PS2" and noted the sub-game called "Born From a Wish" saying "if you've already played this on PS2 there's no particular reason to pick it up again.
 On the other hand, if you haven't (and why haven't you?), then this added bonus would make the Xbox version the one to buy."